brunolune/brunolune.github.io/README.md

 class="cmmi-7">&#x03C0;</span></sub><img
 src="testequ0x.png" alt="[Gt|St = s]"  class="left" align="middle">
 </body></html>

+You can use the [editor on GitHub](https://github.com/brunolune/brunolune.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.